How to Handle Hazardous Materials on Forklifts

 All forklift workers should be trained and certified.
 When they know how to recognize hazardous material signs and what to do, they will be prepared to handle a hazmat emergency.
 The online program with CertifyMe.net offers a fully OSHA-compliant certification course.
 Workers can take the course anywhere they have access to the Internet.
 It only takes about 60 minutes to complete the course.
 After passing the course, workers can print their certification card right away.

 The training includes everything workers need to know, including what are hazardous materials.
 Other topics include how to recognize a hazard, communicate for help, and take appropriate action.
-With CM training, workers can stay safe on the job.
+With our training, workers can stay safe on the job.
 Employers get peace of mind knowing their people are safe and their business is compliant with OSHA guidelines.

 Welcome to CertifyMe.net